Sheldon Adelson, casino mogul and GOP power broker, dies

 In what was widely seen as a mark of the Adelsons’ influence with Trump, Miriam Adelson was given a Presidential Medal of Freedom in 2018.

 Adelson, who contributed more than $100 million to the 2018 off-year elections, held extraordinary power among Republicans even though he didn’t always agree with them.

+“Our nation lost a remarkable American with the passing of my friend Sheldon Adelson,” said Senate Republican leader Mitch McConnell.

 In a 2012 interview with The Wall Street Journal, he called himself “basically a social liberal,” pro-choice on abortion and supportive of immigrant rights.
 He cited taxes and differences over Israel as major reasons for leaving the Democratic party.

 “His life made him a fearless advocate for freedom and entrepreneurship and a source of counsel and support to a generation of conservatives, including me,” said House Minority Leader Kevin McCarthy, R-Calif.